 Below is a quote from a book written by a popular Nigerian preacher in his book, Deliverance by Fire in the year 2000:

 “In a Bible school a man said he would give $1000 to anyone who would answer a particular question correctly.
 The question is, where is the location of the devil, where can we find him?
 Some people said in the bottomless pit some said, in the second heaven, others said it is difficult to find him because he [is] walking about, etc. The smallest boy in that meeting said, ‘He is in darkness.’
 He got it.
 Wherever there is spiritual darkness, there the devil will be.”

 “Many Christians debate whether the devil is on the earth or in hell; can he dwell in Christians or only in the world?
 The fact is, the devil is in darkness.
 Wherever there is spiritual darkness, there the devil will be” (Francis Frangipane, The Three Battlegrounds, 1994, 15)

-He concocted a fiction based on 3 sentences of a foreign author.
-I’ve seen this tactic in this man’s books.
+He concocted a fiction based on three sentences of a foreign author!
+I’ve seen this same tactic in this pastor’s books.
 He wants the world in his own form.

 Satan blinds the minds of unbelievers to prevent them from seeing the light of the Gospel (2 Cor.
 4:4).
-All you need do is bind the enemy in Jesus’ name and ask the Holy Spirit to shine His light into their minds.
-When a person’s mind is being controlled, he is like a junkie: his legs are on earth, but his head is in cloud nine.
-He is in a state of wakeful somnolence and blissful ignorance.
+All you need do is bind the enemy influencing them in Jesus’ name and pray that the Holy Spirit shines forth His light into their minds.

 Living our lives in truth and reality may not make us exciting.
-It will exclude us from some groups or may not attract many friends, but the joy and peace they bring is priceless.
-Our confidence shouldn’t come from our backgrounds, education, physical looks or who we know, but who we are in Christ Jesus.
+It will exclude us from some groups or may not attract many friends, but the joy and peace they bring are priceless.
+Your confidence shouldn’t come from your backgrounds, education, physical looks or who you know, but who you are in Christ Jesus.